How to Explain Covert Security to Family Members in the UK

 -

-Audio recording is restricted without consent.
+Audio recording is more intrusive and is restricted without consent.